heftapp/graphql_codegen/graphql_codegen/README.md

 ## Using fragments

-Framgents are a great tool to re-use queries throughout your app.
+Fragments are a great tool to re-use queries throughout your app.
 These are used to create "interfaces" which'll allow you to easily parse your data around.
 Given the schema above and the query

 ```graphql